ssvlabs/SIPs/sips/networking/peers-limiting.md

 Peers balancing is a procedure where we tag the best peers we are connected to, then disconnecting from the peers that were not tagged.
 This solution ensures (over time) that:
-- our connections are replaced
+- connections are being replaced
-- our connections are distributed across all the subnets of our interest.
+- connections are distributed across all the subnets of our interest.

+## Specification

+### Networking

-## Peers Balancing
+#### Peers Balancing

-Peers balancing is taking place every `1m` and includes the following steps:
+Peers balancing will take place place every `1m` and includes the following steps:

 **NOTE:** in this process we rely on information that was sent by the peer, and on the internal state of connected peers (provided by libp2p's `Host` and `Pubsub`).